School Immunisation Program Protocols

 Provide forms, protocols and tips that are useful in the implementation of the School Immunisation Program in South Australia

-South Australia’s School Immunisation Program provides free recommended vaccines for South Australian students in Years 8 and 10, including home-schooled and correspondence school students.
+South Australia’s School Immunisation Program provides free recommended vaccines for South Australian students.
+In 2023, vaccines will be offered to students in Years 7, 8 and 10, before transitioning to Year 7 and 10 from 2024.

 Fully trained and qualified immunisation teams visit all high schools in South Australia to deliver the program.